basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 ### MapReduce

-Riak Search allows for piping search results as inputs for [MapReduce](/riak/kv/2.1.4/developing/usage/mapreduce/) jobs.
+Riak search allows for piping search results as inputs for [MapReduce](/riak/kv/2.1.4/developing/usage/mapreduce/) jobs.
 This is a useful cross-section for performing post-calculations of results or aggregations of ad-hoc queries.
-The Riak Search MapReduce integration works similarly to regular MapReduce, with the notable exception that your input is not a bucket, but rather index and query arguments to the `yokozuna` module and `mapred_search` function (an Erlang `module:function` pair that adds the Riak Search hook to MapReduce).
+The Riak search MapReduce integration works similarly to regular MapReduce, with the notable exception that your input is not a bucket, but rather index and query arguments to the `yokozuna` module and `mapred_search` function (an Erlang `module:function` pair that adds the Riak search hook to MapReduce).

 ```json
 {